-Convolutional neural networks (CNNs) have been commonly used for segmentation problems [8], and have been shown effective in many domains, including everyday objects [9], satellite imagery [10], and metal casting defects in manufacturing [11].
-Most of these segmentation problems deal with 2D image data, but the biomedical domain, with its need to segment volumetric images such as computed tomography (CT) and magnetic resonance imaging (MRI) scans, poses the need for segmenting 3D images [12].
-3D CNNs have demonstrated potential in volumetric medical image segmentation [12,13,14].
-Among existing 3D CNN methods, those with an encoderdecoder based architecture, also known as U-Net variants, have achieved excellent performance in several medical image segmentation tasks with relatively small number of training samples [15] and are increasingly popular in medical image segmentation applications, such as brain tumor segmentation [16] and 3D chest CT image segmentation for COVID-19 screening [17].
+images [16].
+3D CNNs have demonstrated potential in volumetric medical image segmentation [16-18].
+Among existing 3D CNN methods, those with an U-shape architecture, also known as U-Net variants, have achieved excellent performance in several medical image segmentation tasks.
+The combination of encoderdecoder architecture and skip connections allow U-Net to fuse both high-resolution and low-resolution feature maps for learning, which is very suitable for tasks with a relatively small number of training samples [19].
+U-Net variants have been used for images from CT and MRI scans to X-ray, ultrasound, and microscope images and have been successfully applied in a wide variety of medical image segmentation applications, such as brain tumor segmentation [20] and 3D chest CT image segmentation for COVID-19 screening [21].
+Over the past 4 years from 2017 to 2020, the popularity of U-Net has grown over 20 folds in publications [22].
 Images taken from metal AM parts, similar to their medical imaging counterparts, are volumetric and have comparable levels of contrast.
 Therefore, 3D CNNs that do well on medical image segmentation could possibly benefit AM image segmentation as well.

 Despite the similarities between AM and medical imaging, AM presents many unique challenges.
 AM defects are pores and faults that are usually small (relative to the volumetric size of the part) and have highly irregular geometries.
-Furthermore, the sparsity of defects varies significantly between samples.
+Furthermore, the sparsity of defects varies significantly among samples.
 In addition, because of the cost and manual effort needed to produce labeled AM datasets, very few AM datasets are publicly available.
-The lack of large public dataset poses a huge challenge to the adoption of machine-learning approaches, which require a large number of training data to converge on a reasonable model.
-Despite these challenges, the mainstream adoption of machine learning methods for defect detection of AM parts is essential to the developing of fast and reliable quality control procedures.
+The lack of large dataset poses a huge challenge to the adoption of machine learning approaches, which typically require a large number of training data to converge on a reasonable model.
+Other challenges, such as background noise, low porosity level, and image resolutions, may require special attention to data preprocessing and model developments.
+Despite these challenges, the mainstream adoption of machine learning methods for defect detection of AM parts is essential to the development of fast and reliable quality control procedures.

-Motivated by the need for a defect segmentation method for quality control and inspired by the success of 3D CNNs in medical image segmentation, we applied 3D U-Net model with existing defect labels to automatically segment defects in XCT images of unknown AM samples [18].
-In this paper, we focus on AM defects such as pores and cracks, or any internal, possibly defect-indicative, volumetric voids in the part.
-We show that 2D U-Net model, trained using 2D planar images, performs well and achieves high accuracy in terms of the mean intersection over union (IOU) measure.
-Our results demonstrate that both 2D U-Net and Residual 3D U-Net can reach high accuracy of 0.993 on the validation set.
+Motivated by the need for a defect segmentation method for quality control and inspired by the success of 3D CNNs in medical image segmentation, we applied the 3D U-Net model with existing defect labels to automatically segment defects in XCT images of unknown AM samples [23].
+In this article, we focus on AM defects such as pores and cracks, or any internal, possibly defect-indicative, volumetric voids in the part.
+We show that the 2D U-Net model, trained using 2D planar images, performs well and achieves high accuracy in terms of the mean intersection over union (IOU) measure.
+Our results demonstrate that both 2D U-Net and residual 3D U-Net can reach high accuracy of 0.993 on the validation set.
 However, 2D U-Net may be better for some applications as it is easier to train and faster to evaluate.
-The contribution of this work is therefore not only to propose a method to automatically segment AM porosity with high accuracy, but also introduce techniques to augment the 3D U-Net models that can be used to directly perform porosity segmentation of a 3D volumetric part, which is particularly useful for AM parts that have complex geometries.
+The contribution of this study is therefore not only to propose a method to automatically segment AM porosity with high accuracy but also introduce techniques to augment the 3D U-Net models that can be used to directly perform porosity segmentation of a 3D volumetric part, which is particularly useful for AM parts that have complex geometries.